Special Class Offerings

 Williamson County incorporates the national standards into a Scope and Sequence that is followed in the music classroom.
 To view a copy of the WCS standards please log onto the WCS homepage and look under the Teaching and Learning Tab and then Scope and Sequence.

-Our Williamson County art curriculum is designed to develop problem-solving skills, enhance creativity, and encourage a love and appreciation of art.
-At Kenrose we experience a variety of techniques and culturally significant media.
+The Williamson County art curriculum is designed to develop problem-solving skills, enhance creativity, and encourage a love and appreciation of art.
+At Kenrose, we experience a variety of techniques and culturally significant media.
 Students explore the elements and principles of art as we draw, paint, sculpt, collage, print, and so much more!

 We are excited to once again showcase our Kenrose student work on Artsonia.com.
 This is a free, safe, and educational program designed to connect parents and families with some of their child’s creative activities in the Art room through digital portfolios!

 Click the link below to take a look at the KES online gallery thus far: